dgonzalb/BambooPaymentDoc/content/en/Payouts/Payouts API/Using-Payouts-API.md

 ```

 ## API methods
-The Payouts API offers three primary methods that you can use when requesting Payouts.
+The Payouts API offers four primary methods that you can use when requesting Payouts.

 * [Get Bank list](#get-bank-list)
 * [Payout Preview](#payout-preview)